-Ecological Surveys are carried out where evidence collected during the Visitor Observation Survey identifies core and secondary movement areas trafficked by users.
+The evidence collected during the Visitor Observation Survey identifies core and secondary movement areas trafficked by users.
 This informs and guides the collection of ecological evidence.
 The zones identified to have been used by visitors provides evidence for the location, number, shape and extent of detailed ecological surveys that provide quantitative evidence of effects that can be compared to unaffected similar 'control' sites elsewhere.
 The surveys also provide a basis for identifying the need and type of survey work to be carried out into lithic disturbance and/or wear and tear of monuments, walls, and pavement.
 The ecological study will identify vegetation species, composition, abundance and condition.
+The ecological survey will be undertaken by suitably qualified professionals i.e. ecologists.